 The products and services an organisation has to offer is one of the biggest asset and value driver.
 A high-quality product or service can mean a higher-value business if sold to the target customers effectively.
 Any trademarks, copyrights or patents a business owns naturally adds to the overall business value.

-Ultimately, business value comes down to what the market perceives of a business, either on a public exchange or via a private placement.
+Ultimately, it comes down to what the market perceives of a business, either on a public exchange or via a private placement.